 These programs involve expensive products that attract a broad audience, such as credit cards.
 While the potential for high earnings exists, these programs often attract experienced marketers and may involve more competition.
 It’s important to note that some affiliates in this category may resort to unethical tactics.
 However, ethical marketing strategies can still yield success in promoting high-ticket items.

-Some of the best affiliate programs that you can join in India are:
+Some of the best affiliate programs that you can join are:

 5. Create Valuable Content